Te Kawa a Māui

-PhD Monash, MA VUW, BA(Hons) Canterbury, BA VUW
+PhD Monash, MA Wgtn, BA(Hons) Canterbury, BA Wgtn

 Paul Hamer is an historian who has mainly worked for the Waitangi Tribunal and Te Puni Kōkiri.
 Most of his work for the Tribunal has involved assisting in the writing of published Tribunal reports, such as Ko Aotearoa Tēnei (Wai 262), which was published in 2011, and He Whakaputanga me Te Tiriti—the Declaration and the Treaty, which was published in 2014.
 He has also authored research presented to the Tribunal as evidence, including a report on Lake Horowhenua in 2015 and one on Porotī Springs near Whāngārei in 2016.